Roys (Wroxham) Limited

 Training

 We recognise that awareness amongst our colleagues is important in preventing modern slavery.
 Our new leaders are taken through an extensive training programme that includes looking for any indications which may aid in the detection and prevention of modern slavery.
 We also have physical and Mental Health First aiders across the business, that can support and signpost employees where necessary.
+Modern slavery is an essential induction training module for all new employees and an awareness poster campaign was implemented across all stores and Head Office.

 Due diligence processes for slavery and human trafficking